 The Animal Welfare Act 2006 covers all issues relating to animal welfare.
 This means that your tenants can be prosecuted for not taking proper care of their pets.

-We hope you don’t have any reason to consult the Dangerous Wild Animals Act 1976, but if you discover your tenant is hiding a crocodile in the bathroom or a venomous snake in their bedroom, report them to the council, as they need a licence to keep any creature classed as “dangerous”.
+We hope you don’t have any reason to consult the Dangerous Wild Animals Act 1976, but if your tenant has a pet crocodile or a venomous snake they will need to have a license as these creatures are classed as dangerous.

 Section 79 of the Environmental Protection Act 1990 relates to noise nuisance.
-If your tenants own a dog that barks at all hours of the day and night, they can be prosecuted and handed an unlimited fine.
+If, for instance, your tenant owns a dog that barks at all hours of the day and night, they can be prosecuted and handed an unlimited fine.

 If you need any more information, the Dogs Trust has lots of useful resources.